Last Updated on 14th May 2020

 Although we have been working with the ZEB product line for some months now, I’m yet to define the limits of our target market for these products.
 The interest in the speed of the capture has led to some unique conversations across multiple sectors.

 For instance, you have interest from surveyors, architects, civil engineers and traditional AEC channels.
-But then, I’ve also spent days speaking with an organization pitching the ability of SLAM to work in tight spaces like caves, with little to no light.
+But then, I’ve also spent days speaking with an organisation pitching the ability of SLAM to work in tight spaces like caves, with little to no light.

 Speed has also sparked real interest in emergency response conversations, as well as rapid capture of manholes and underground vaults.
 The go-anywhere nature of the equipment really helps keep its ‘defined uses’ door wide open.